Pay off your Mortgage as Fast as You can

 Tax Returns – We put a few years down on principal payments using our tax return funds.

 Job Bonuses – Anytime there was a bonus at a job, it was applied towards payments since it wasn’t money that was expected or budgeted for.

 We made a lot of “debt payments.”
 This is done by applying other payments we had been making on other loans, such as my SUV and applying it to the mortgage after it was paid off.
 This way, we did not feel a change in our payments, but we made sure to use that “extra” money to get our mortgage paid off faster.
 I drove that SUV for five years with no payment and no change in cash going out.

 Increase your income percentage.
 Each time we got a raise at work, we increased our payment.
-Each year, when my husband got a lift, I added an extra $50 or $100 per month onto our principal payments.
+When my husband got a lift each year, I added an extra $50 or $100 per month onto our principal payments.
 This gave us an additional 1,200 dollars we paid towards the principal.
 In those terms, it doesn’t sound like much, but over ten years, that equals an extra $12,000 onto principal!

 We locked in at lower interest rates when we could.
 Just merely paying attention to re-financing options offered by your lender can make a lot of sense.

 Cut Your Spending

 Start looking for other ways to cut extra expenses that are frivolous such as weekly dining out.
 Instead, merely doing bi-weekly or monthly dining out can save you an additional $50-$100 to apply to your mortgage principal.